Buying antique furniture offers the twin benefits of enjoying both fine craftsmanship and value appreciation.

 - If you need to sell quickly, an auction is your best bet.

 - Research your auctioneer’s reputation and standards before entering a piece.

-- The Annual Furniture Index (UK) recorded an 8% drop during 2010, the largest-ever 12-month drop in the AFI in four decades.
+- The AFI recorded an 8% drop during 2010, the largest-ever 12-month drop in four decades, and 2013 continued that downward trend according to a February 2014 AFI report.
 So if you’re selling now, be prepared to lose in this down market.

 - The investment is illiquid, and usually long-term.